 BPMN - the Standard for Business Process Modeling

-BPMN is the abbreviation for Business Process Model and Notation and is an internationally used modeling language for business process modeling.
-It provides a graphical representation of working sequences and their interaction with one another.
+BPMN is the abbreviation for Business Process Model and Notation and a globally accepted language for business process modeling.
+It provides a graphical portrayal of working sequences and their interaction with one another.
+This representation makes it easier to comprehend performance collaboration and economic interactions between organizations and for stakeholder to quick ly react to new internal and external business situations.

 bpmn 2.0 software